-Consolidated general and administrative expense for Q1 Fiscal 2024 was \$8,470,878 or 58% of revenue compared to \$10,532,020 or 56% of revenue for Q1 Fiscal 2023, a decrease of \$2,061,142 or 20%.
-As part of the Company's recent restructuring plan, which was initiated late Q1 Fiscal 2023, the Company eliminated approximately 70 positions within AU and Corporate, resulting in on-going quarterly compensation-related savings of approximately \$1.0 million.
+Consolidated general and administrative expense for Q3 Fiscal 2024 was \$8.6 million or 71% of revenue compared to \$9.6 million or 62% of revenue for Q3 Fiscal 2023, a decrease of \$1.0 million or 11%.
+As part of the Company's recent restructuring plan, which was initiated late Q1 Fiscal 2023, the Company eliminated approximately 70 positions within AU and AGI, resulting in on-going quarterly compensation-related savings of approximately \$1.0 million.
 The Company initiated a second restructuring plan, effective Q1 Fiscal 2024, with quarterly savings of approximately \$0.5 million.
 A break-down of general and administrative expense by unit is as follows:

-AU general and administrative expense decreased by \$0.8 million year-over-year and was 46% and 36% of AU revenue for Q1 Fiscal 2024 and Q1 Fiscal 2023, respectively.
-The decrease was primarily due to lower employee-related compensation due to cost controls implemented by management.
+AU general and administrative expense decreased \$0.1 million year-over-year and was 58% and 38% of AU revenue for Q3 Fiscal 2024 and Q3 Fiscal 2023, respectively.